NASA-HiMAT/team-collaboration/docs/workplan.md

 ## Science Traceability Matrix

-As everyone gets more clear on their objectives and proposed activities, it helps to generate a high-level roadmaps that succinctly describes what each team plans to do.
+As everyone gets more clear on their objectives and proposed activities, it helps to generate a high-level roadmap that succinctly describes what each team plans to do.
 One way to achieve this is to invite each team to build a Science Traceability Matrix.
 We borrow this concept from NASA mission planning activities that link science objectives to functional requirements and specifications of satellites.

 Here is a sample Science Traceability Matrix from HiMAT: